dseyler/simvascular.github.io/documentation/multi_physics/user-guide/nonlinear_solid_dynamics/material_models/readme.md

 ### Material models

-Below is the list of available material constitutive models in **svFSIplus** :
+Below is the list of available material constitutive models in **svMultiPhysics** :

 <table class="table table-bordered">
   <caption>Volumetric constitutive models for the struct/ustruct equations</caption>